docQodly/docs/docs/language/commands/objectCopy.md

 The `objectCopy` command <!-- REF #_command_.objectCopy.Summary -->returns an object containing a complete (deep) copy of the properties, sub-objects and values for the *object*<!-- END REF -->.

 By default, `objectCopy` returns a regular (not shared) object, even if the command is applied to a shared object.
-Pass the `ck shared` constant in the *option* parameter to create a shared object.
+Pass the `kShared` constant in the *option* parameter to create a shared object.
 In this case, you can use the *groupWith* parameter to associate the shared object with another collection or object.

 The *groupWith* parameter allows you to designate a collection or an object with which the resulting object should be associated.

 :::note Notes

 - `objectCopy` can be used with an entity selection object.
-By default if `ck shared` is omitted, a non-shareable entity selection is returned.
-If `ck shared` is passed, a shareable entity selection is returned.
+By default if `kShared` is omitted, a non-shareable entity selection is returned.
+If `kShared` is passed, a shareable entity selection is returned.
 In this context, the *groupWith* option is useless since an entity selection does not have a locking identifier.
 - The same principle applies to entity selections stored inside properties of *object*.
-However, the command is optimized when `ck shared` is passed and a nested entity selection is shareable: the same entity selection reference is returned in the resulting object.
+However, the command is optimized when `kShared` is passed and a nested entity selection is shareable: the same entity selection reference is returned in the resulting object.
 - Datastore, dataclass, and entity objects are not copiable.
 If `objectCopy` command is called with them, a `null` value is returned

 :::